 Takeaway:

-Copenhagen Grooming does a great job at creating a thematic landing page and having a clear call to action.
-It can improve by A/B testing its copy.
+Copenhagen Grooming does a successful job of creating a thematic landing page and having a clear call to action.

 8. UrbiGo

-UrbiGo is an IoT garden device that grows herbs and mini vegetables all year round.
+UrbiGo is a garden device that grows herbs and mini vegetables all year round.

-The landing page starts with copy addressing the pain points of its user base, such as time-consuming care and wilting herbs.
+The landing page starts with written content addressing the pain points of its user base, such as time-consuming care and wilting herbs.

 Then its call to action button is bright green, contrasting other content on the page and aligning with the brand’s colors.